 The Paradox Of Abandonment

-What are some of the common intimate relationship helping thoughts, feelings, and behaviors that adults who were abandoned avoid out of suspicion and dread?
+What are some of the common intimate relationship supporting thoughts, feelings, and behaviors that adults who were abandoned avoid out of suspicion and dread?
 Probably the most common is making themselves vulnerable.
 Loving intimate relationship require vulnerability from both parties in order to function properly but vulnerability is precisely the idea that’s anathema to those who were abandoned.
-We usually also find difficulty with forgiving wrongdoing, sleights, etc., as well as a difficulty in being vocal about areas of conflict, so that resentment and hostility continue to grow unabated and unanswered.
+There is usually also difficulty forgiving wrongdoing as well as difficulty in being vocal about areas of felt conflict, so that resentment and hostility continue to grow unabated and unanswered.

 At a more general level people who were abandoned often choose unsuitable partners or other close relationships to begin with in a sort of repetition compulsion where they set things up to fail.
 They might choose long distance relationships, partners who are already in a relationship with someone else, people not looking for anything serious, etc. This again is an unconscious defense mechanism where there’s a readymade excuse for the abandonment experience, which is meant to tamp down the pain of being left behind but instead obviously adds to the pain since abandonment keeps occurring over the lifespan.